AgrDataSci/documentation/docs/01-introduction-to-tricot/checklist.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

 ## Tricot Trial Checklist

-The following table can be used as a checklist while planning a tricot experiment.(add pdf link)
+The following table can be used as a checklist while planning a tricot experiment.

 | ✔ | Step            | Task             | Key Actions                                                                                           | Responsible             |